carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ~~~
 {: .output}

-Once we know about the flags we can use, we are ready to use the package but first we need to go to our data folder.
+Once we know about the flags we can use, we are ready to use the package but first we need to go to our data directory.

 ~~~
 cd dc_workshop/data
 ~~~
 {: .bash}

 If you list the contents of this directory (using the `ls` command), you'll see several folders, each of which contain the raw data of different strains of Streptococcus agalactiae used in Tettelin et al (2005).
-We will add a new entry to this directory by downloading a FASTA file of the genoms of all Streptococcus equinus strains available on NCBI:
+We will add a new entry to this directory by downloading a FASTA file of the genomes of all Streptococcus constellatus strains available on NCBI:

 ~~~
-ncbi-genome-download --formats fasta  --genera "Streptococcus equinus" bacteria
+ncbi-genome-download --formats fasta  --genera "Streptococcus constellatus" bacteria
 ~~~
 {: .bash}

-The above code will display a new genbank directory with subdirectories named after their assembly NCBI number.
+The above code will display a new Genbank directory with subdirectories named after their NCBI assembly number.

 The `gbk` files contained within this folder are used for the posterior analysis.
 It provides information about the coding sequences, their locus, the name of the protein, and the full nucleotide sequence of the assembly.
 By setting the `--formats` parameter to `genbank`, you tell the script to download `gbk` files.